Salyut 3

 It attained an altitude of 219 to 270 km on launch and NASA reported its final orbital altitude was 268 to 272 km.
-Only one of the three intended crews successfully boarded and operated the station, brought by Soyuz 14; Soyuz 15 attempted to bring a second crew but failed to dock.
+Only one of the three intended crews successfully boarded and operated the station, brought by Soyuz 14.
+Soyuz 15 attempted to bring a second crew but failed to dock, after which the third planned mission to the station was cancelled.

 Although little official information has been released about the station, several sources report that it contained multiple Earth-observation cameras, as well as an on-board gun.
 The station was deorbited and re-entered the atmosphere on 24 January 1975.
 The next space station launched by the Soviet Union was the civilian station Salyut 4; the next military station was Salyut 5, which was the final Almaz space station.

 Background

-The first space station, Salyut 1 (also called DOS-1) had been launched by the Soviet Union in April 1971.
-Only one mission successfully docked with Salyut 1, which was Soyuz 11, whose three-person crew stayed aboard the station for 22 days in June 1971.
-After undocking from the station, the Soyuz 11 crew were killed just before reentry.
+The first space station, Salyut 1 (also known as DOS-1), was launched by the Soviet Union in April 1971.
+Only one mission successfully docked with Salyut 1, this was Soyuz 11.
+Its three-person crew spent 22 days aboard the station in June 1971.
+Tragically, the crew was killed just before reentry when an airlock opened prematurely, after undocking from the station.